‘It was a blessing to play with Mikel and Ighalo’ - Everton star Iwobi | Goal.com

 The 33-year-old excelled in the midfield role for both his club and country during his playing years, helping them to clinch a number of laurels.

-Iwobi was privileged enough to play along with Mikel for four years, and explained how he learnt to keep the ball away from opponents even when under pressure from the former Super Eagles captain.
+Iwobi was privileged enough to play alongside Mikel for four years, and explained how he learnt to keep the ball away from opponents even when under pressure from the former Super Eagles captain.

 "I have learnt a lot from Mikel because we play similar positions.
 Whenever I'm called I play behind the striker, that's where he likes to play," Iwobi said in an Instagram Live.